Milky Way: Mass

+In September 2023, astronomers reported that the virial mass of the Milky Way Galaxy is only 2.06e11 solar masses, only a tenth of the mass of previous studies.
+The mass was determined from data of the Gaia spacecraft.

 Contents

 The Milky Way contains between 100 and 400 billion stars and at least that many planets.
 An exact figure would depend on counting the number of very-low-mass stars, which are difficult to detect, especially at distances of more than 300 ly from the Sun.
 As a comparison, the neighboring Andromeda Galaxy contains an estimated one trillion (1012) stars.
 The Milky Way may contain ten billion white dwarfs, a billion neutron stars, and a hundred million stellar black holes.
 Filling the space between the stars is a disk of gas and dust called the interstellar medium.
-This disk has at least a comparable extent in radius to the stars, whereas the thickness of the gas layer ranges from hundreds of light-years for the colder gas to thousands of light-years for warmer gas.
+This disk has at least a comparable extent in radius to the stars, whereas the thickness of the gas layer ranges from hundreds of light-years for the colder gas to thousands of light-years for the warmer gas.

 The disk of stars in the Milky Way does not have a sharp edge beyond which there are no stars.
 Rather, the concentration of stars decreases with distance from the center of the Milky Way.
-For reasons that are not understood, beyond a radius of roughly 40,000 light years (13 kpc) from the center, the number of stars per cubic parsec drops much faster with radius.
+Beyond a radius of roughly 40,000 light years (13 kpc) from the center, the number of stars per cubic parsec drops much faster with radius.
 Surrounding the galactic disk is a spherical galactic halo of stars and globular clusters that extends farther outward, but is limited in size by the orbits of two Milky Way satellites, the Large and Small Magellanic Clouds, whose closest approach to the Galactic Center is about 180000 ly.
 At this distance or beyond, the orbits of most halo objects would be disrupted by the Magellanic Clouds.
 Hence, such objects would probably be ejected from the vicinity of the Milky Way.
 The integrated absolute visual magnitude of the Milky Way is estimated to be around −20.9.